peternicholls/Resumable-Downloader/README.md

 # Resumable-Downloader
-A simple estimable download script in bash
+A simple resumable download script in bash